 Since 1999, the number of opioid-related deaths (from both prescription opioids and illegal drugs including heroin, fentanyl, and carfentanil) has quadrupled.
 Today, driven in large part by the opioid epidemic, drug overdose is the leading cause of accidental death in the U.S., killing over 170 Americans every day.
 Addiction and overdose not only destroys individual lives, but erodes the health and prosperity of entire families and communities.
 The economic toll is nearly as large as the human cost; according to the President’s Council of Economic Advisers, the opioid crisis cost $504 billion in 2015, or 2.8% of GDP.

-In order to be most effective, the Collaborative will focus on the most salient drivers of the epidemic, as well as unmet needs that require multidisciplinary solutions and coordinated, public-private response.
+In order to be most effective, the Action Collaborative will focus on the most salient drivers of the epidemic, as well as unmet needs that require multidisciplinary solutions and coordinated, public-private response.
 These include, but are not limited to, the over-prescription of opioids for treatment of pain, where progress requires the involvement of clinicians, researchers and regulators; inadequate health provider education and training, where progress depends on the commitment of educators, specialty organizations, and accrediting institutions; and under-treatment of opioid use disorders, where progress relies on health industry innovation and collaboration with policy makers and care providers at all levels.

 - Victor J. Dzau, MD (Chair) | President, National Academy of Medicine